-What can you do in ten minutes?
-Is both the title and challenge of Mark Boyer who received his M.F.A. in Theatre Directing at Yale University`s School of Drama.
-He says, “Regardless of your writing genre, writing a ten-minute play will sharpen your overall writing skills.”
+Mark Boyer – What Can You Do in Ten Minutes.
+Mark received his M.F.A. in Theatre Directing at Yale`s School of Drama.
+He says, “Regardless of your genre, writing a ten-minute play will sharpen your overall writing skills.”
 We have not had a playwright at the LCWC for a while, so this is a real treat.